Hesam-Eskandari/tech-school/csharp/level-1.md

 - Useful object methods: Add(), AddRange(); Remove(), RemoveAll(), IndexOf(), LastIndexOf(), Contains()
 - Length as object (non-static) attribute: numbers.Count
 - Example: ```numbers.AddRange(new int[3] {2, 3, 5});```
+- AddRange() can accept an array or a list as input
 - Clear() is a non-static method that removes all element of the list => Count = 0;

 ## DateTime